timescale/docs/timescaledb/how-to-guides/hypertables/alter.md

 ## Add a column to a hypertable

-You can add a column tyo a hypertable using the `ALTER TABLE` command.
+You can add a column to a hypertable using the `ALTER TABLE` command.
 In this example, the hypertable is named `conditions` and the new column is named `humidity`: